lirsacc/py-gql/README.md

 It supports:

 - Parsing the GraphQL query language and schema definition language.
-- Building a GraphQL type schema programatically and from Schema Definition files (including support for schema directives).
+- Building a GraphQL type schema programmatically and from Schema Definition files (including support for schema directives).
 - Validating and Executing a GraphQL request against a type schema.

 Quick links